-H-1B for PhD Holders & Students | Green Card | Chances
+H-1B for PhD Holders & Students | Green Card after PhD, Alternatives

 The H-1B is a highly coveted visa, and many PhD students and graduates wonder whether it’s a viable option—or whether they can apply for one while still pursuing their degree.
-In this post, we’ll explore the H-1B visa for PhD students and highlight how having a PhD may give you a competitive edge in securing U.S. employment.
+In this post, we’ll explore the H-1B visa for PhD students and highlight how having a PhD gives you a competitive edge in securing U.S. employment.

 H-1B Overview